jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: nfs1 = eliminate_by_traces(E1c, nfs1, condition=coprime, primes=prime_range(7, 40))
    sage: nfs2 = eliminate_by_traces(E2c, nfs2, condition=coprime, primes=prime_range(7, 40))

-Next we eliminate newforms that can still have an isomorphic mod l representation for :math:`l = 2, 3, 5` as we assumed :math:`l > 5`.
+Next we eliminate for each newform :math:`g` the prime factors 2, 3, and 5 from the number :math:`M_g` described in the article.

 ::

    sage: nfs1 = eliminate_primes(E1c, nfs1, 2*3*5)
    sage: nfs2 = eliminate_primes(E2c, nfs2, 2*3*5)

-We check the number of newforms now remaining.
+We check that the number of newforms now remaining matches the claim in the article.

 ::